SnowGem (XSG) Price Tops $0.0441 on Top Exchanges

-SnowGem (CURRENCY:XSG) traded up 1.8% against the dollar during the 24 hour period ending at 15:00 PM Eastern on August 27th.
-In the last seven days, SnowGem has traded down 13.2% against the dollar.
-One SnowGem coin can now be bought for about $0.0441 or 0.00000231 BTC on major cryptocurrency exchanges including STEX, Mercatox and Graviex.
-SnowGem has a market cap of $1.36 million and approximately $45,383.00 worth of SnowGem was traded on exchanges in the last day.
+SnowGem (CURRENCY:XSG) traded 1.8% higher against the U.S. dollar during the 24-hour period ending at 8:00 AM E.T. on August 30th.
+SnowGem has a total market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
+During the last week, SnowGem has traded 13.2% lower against the U.S. dollar.
+One SnowGem coin can now be purchased for about $0.0441 or 0.00000231 BTC on cryptocurrency exchanges including STEX, Graviex and Mercatox.

 - FABRK (FAB) traded up 0.1% against the dollar and now trades at $0.0010 or 0.00000003 BTC.